ArcaneEngineer/ECS-tutorials/part4.md

 .
 ```

-So we now have phased processing, and that's precisely what we need in a game.
-A defined order in which things occur makes reasoning about the simulation much simpler.
+So we now have phased processing, and that's precisely what we need in a game engine: A defined order in which things occur makes reasoning about the simulation much simpler.

 ### System Dependencies 1: What they are